JELGT2011/Wizards-Of-Dos/README.txt

 ii.
 Detail which requirements you have completed, which are incomplete, and which are buggy (be specific)

 We have implemented a PvP 2 person fighting game; one person vs another.
 We have 4 characters to choose from with 3 attacks each (Maria, Ninja, Masked Torra, and Ekko) and we have 4 stages to choose from (Ice, Hell, Jungle, and Japan).
+Characters have standard movement with a dodge and jump, along with their respective rag dolls when they die.
+Each stage has different characteristics and embellishments, including background music, sound,   weather, and different particle effects.

 You and another player should battle it out on a chosen stage to the death.

-Some terrains are helpful and offer bonuses that help your health; i.e. the Japanese terrain.
-Other terrains have AI that is harmful.
+Some terrains are helpful and offer bonuses that help your health; i.e. the Japanese terrain has ice cream and hamburgers that give you bonus health.
+Other terrains have AI that is harmful, like the ice terrain which has spiders that will attack and seek out players.

 Who did what: